You Have Been LaTeXpOsEd: A Systematic Analysis of Information Leakage in Preprint Archives Using Large Language Models: Methodology

-GPT-5 achieved the highest exact-match accuracy at 82.7\%, while the top-performing open-source models were Qwen-2.5 72B and Llama-3.1 405B with 80\% EMA.
-For partial accuracy (ONE), Gemini 2.5 Pro achieved the highest score at 93.3\%, while Qwen-2.5 72B also reached a strong 91\%, underscoring the competitiveness of open-source alternatives.
+The benchmarking results in Table~\ref{tab:bench_results} show that GPT-5 achieved the highest exact-match accuracy (EMA) at 82.7\%.
+Among open-weight models, Qwen-2.5 72B and Llama-3.1 405B performed strongest at 80.0\% EMA, reducing the gap to proprietary systems to less than three percentage points.
+On the ONE metric (at least one correct extraction), Gemini 2.5 Pro performed best at 93.3\%, while Qwen-2.5 72B reached 91.0\%, further demonstrating the competitiveness of open-weight alternatives.